Finnish Baptist Church: History

 The Convention has its origins in a Swedish mission in Föglö, Åland in 1854.
 The first Finnish Baptist congregation near Pori was founded in 1870 by Henriksson.
 The Finnish Baptist Union was officially formed in 1903.
 In 2009, the Finnish Baptist Union changed its name to the Finnish Baptist Church.

 According to a census published by the association in 2023, it claimed 18 churches and 900 members.

 Beliefs

 Many among the Finnish Baptist church have been influenced doctrinally by Lutheranism.
-Finnish Baptists generally aren't Charismatic, though some have moderate continuationist views.
+Finnish Baptists generally are not Charismatic, though some have moderate continuationist views.
 They affirm the basic Protestant doctrines of the five solae and general Baptist doctrines such as memorialism and credobaptism.

 The Finnish Baptist Church does not ordain women and is theologically conservative.